Easiest Dogs to Train: 8 Highly Trainable Breeds

 Considerations

-- Very high energy — similar demands to Border Collie
+- Very high energy, similar daily demands to Border Collie (1.5–2 hours of vigorous activity)

-- May develop herding behaviors toward children or other pets without management
+- May develop herding behaviors toward children or other pets without deliberate management

 👉 Read the full Australian Shepherd Guide